maxlevesque/meanSquaredDisplacement/README.md

 ## Author

-Written by *Maximilien Levesque*, while in postdoc in the group of *Mathieu Salanne* at
+Written by Maximilien Levesque, while in postdoc in the group of Mathieu Salanne at
 UPMC Univ Paris 06, CNRS, ESPCI, UMR 7195, PECSA, F-75005 Paris, France

 ## Thanks